How to apply

-- A copy of your Canadian citizenship certificate (both sides); or
+- proof of your Canadian citizenship (both sides); or

 Those studying in Canada on a student visa are not eligible.

-Step 8: Your application may take a few weeks to process.
-You will hear from us by early April about whether you have received a bursary or not.
+Step 7: Your application may take a few weeks to process.
+You will hear from us by early April about whether you have received a place or not.
 (The draw date will be announced on our social media and Web site.)
 However, please be proactive.
-Check your on-line profile regularly to see if your status has changed, indicating that you have either been awarded a bursary or that you are on the waiting list.
+Check your on-line profile regularly to see if your status has changed, indicating that you have either been awarded a place or that you are on the waiting list.

 Please note that all electronic communication will be sent to the e-mail address you have provided on your application form.